sourcecode369/deep-reinforcement-learning/README.md

 ### Labs / Projects

 The labs and projects can be found below.
-All of the projects use rich simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
-They are btter documented and requires rich of the implemented algorithm to completely understand re-build.
+All of the projects use simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
+They are btter documented and requires good knowledge of the implemented algorithms to completely understand re-build.

 ### Resources